Feature Articles - Housing

 For more information, see the MU Extension guide “How to Prevent and Remove Mildew — Home Methods.”

-This audio clip has additional information from Marsha Alexander, environmental design specialist from University of Missouri Extension (reported by Debbie Johnson, Cooperative Media Group):
+This audio clip has additional information from Marsha Alexander, environmental design specialist from University of Missouri Extension (reported by Debbie Johnson, former writer, Cooperative Media Group):